longndt/vue-course/lesson5-fullstack/README.md

 After completing this lesson, you will be able to:

 - ✅ Design full-stack application architectures
-- ✅ Integrate Vue with Node.js/Express/MongoDB backends
+- ✅ Integrate Vue with MEVN stack (MongoDB, Express.js, Vue.js, Node.js)
 - ✅ Implement file upload and media management systems
 - ✅ Build real-time features with WebSockets and Server-Sent Events
 - ✅ Optimize Vue applications for production performance